Errors & Warnings

 The problem was that the Sense environment from time to time became very slow or even unresponsive.
 A restart solved the problem.

 Grafana was set up to send alerts when session count increase very rapidly.
 Thanks to this actions could be taken within minutes from the incident occuring.

 Looking in the Grafana dashboard could then show something like below.

 New sessions started every few seconds, all coming from a single client.
 The effect for this Sense user was that Sense was unresponsive.

 The log events section of the Grafana dashboard showed that this user had been given 5 proxy sessions, after which further access to Sense internal resources (engine etc) was denied.

 In this case the problem was caused by a mashup using iframes that when recovering from session timeouts caused race conditions, trying to re-establish a session to Sense over and over again.

-Grafana includes a set of built-in alert features that can be used to set up alerts as well as forward them to destinations such as Slack, MS Teams, email, Discord, Kafka, Webhooks, PagerDuty and others.
+Both New Relic and Grafana includes a set of built-in alert features that can be used to set up alerts as well as forward them to destinations such as Slack, MS Teams, email, Discord, Kafka, Webhooks, PagerDuty and others.